 If you use An Post's Passport Express service there will be an additional charge of €9.50 per application.
 An Post also offers a 'Family Application' option whereby up to 4 passport applications for a family may be enclosed in one envelope.
 The additional charge for a Family Application is €16.
 The additional charge includes postage to and from the Passport Service.

 The Passport Express service is also available through UK Post Office branches in Northern Ireland (pdf).

 When applying for a passport through your Irish embassy or consulate, there may be additional administrative costs or handling charges depending on where you live.
 Check this in advance with the Irish embassy or consulate in the country in which you are living.

 You can pay for your Irish passport through Passport Express or at a Passport Office public counter if you are living in Ireland.
 If you are using An Post's Passport Express service, you should pay the passport application fees and the extra Passport Express fee directly to An Post.

-If you are living abroad, you can pay by ordinary post, or through your nearest Irish embassy or consulate abroad.
+If you are living abroad, you can pay by post or at your nearest Irish embassy or consulate abroad.

 It is not possible to apply to renew an Irish passport online.
 It is also not currently possible to download the application form you need to complete.
 If you are living in Ireland you can apply using Passport Express or in person at a Passport Office.
-If you are living abroad you can apply using ordinary or registered post or in person to your nearest Irish embassy or consulate.
+If you are living abroad you can apply in person or using ordinary or registered post to your nearest Irish embassy or consulate.